 For the Gluten Free Sourdough Bread:

-- Dust a 7-inch banneton basket or proofing bowl with a little brown rice flour to prevent sticking.
-Form the dough into a classic ball or "boule" shape, smoothing any imperfect spots.
-Place smooth side down in the proofing basket (when the basket is flipped over, the bottom becomes the top of the loaf.)
-Place a damp tea towel over top of the basket and set aside.
-Allow to rise between 3 to 5 hours.
-Once the boule has risen between ½ to 1 inch, it's ready to bake.
+- Dust a 7-inch banneton basket or proofing bowl with brown rice flour to prevent sticking.
+Shape the dough into a classic ball or "boule" shape, smoothing out any imperfections.
+Place the dough smooth side down in the basket (when flipped, the bottom will become the top of the loaf).

 - Enjoy!